ALC8031 : Conversation Analysis for Second Language Teachers

 - To explore how students can use discourse analysis-based findings to inform their second language teaching practices and language learning

-This module is designed to help M-Level students gain a deep understanding of Discourse Analysis-based research on second language teaching and learning.
-It introduces key concepts and methods associated with Conversation Analysis (a well-established variety of Discourse Analysis) to investigate spoken discourse during pedagogical activities.
+This module is designed to help M-Level students gain a deep understanding of Conversation Analysis-based research on second language teaching and learning.
+It introduces key concepts and methods associated with Conversation Analysis to investigate spoken discourse during pedagogical activities.
 It will reveal a range of interactional practices that teachers and learners use to accomplish pedagogical goals.
 Students will develop their research skills by routinely analysing video-recordings of authentic interactions.
 Students will also learn how to use Conversation Analysis-based findings and methods to improve their own teaching practices.

 Outline Of Syllabus